1. Please register at new.mtfest.com. Registration will open on November 15 and will close on December 7.

 The following is a list of repertoire that has been used in the past to give you an idea of ages/repertoire/and levels for this event.
 It is intended as a guide only, not a required repertoire list.
 NVMTA Repertoire Lists – Concerto Competition-Piano.

 Students may play at current school grade or higher.
 To enter at a higher level, students must obtain the written approval of a chairman.
 In subsequent years these students must enter at consecutively higher grade levels.
 First-place winners may not compete again in the same level.
 First place winners are no longer required to wait a year before competing in a higher level.
-Students must be taught lessons in person in Northern Virginia.
+In order to enter NTMVA student events, either the teacher or student must live in Northern Virginia, or, the lessons must be taught in Northern Virginia.

 Teachers may not accompany their own students.